missionpinball/mpf-docs/docs/config/game.md

 Controls the maximum number of players that can play a game.

-Also note that you can use
-[dynamic values](instructions/dynamic_values.md) here if you want to do math or use settings to make this configurable.
+--8<-- "template_setting.md"

 ### start_game_event:

 Single event.
 The device will add an handler for this event.
 Defaults to empty.

 Event to request to start a game.
 Same as `start_game_switch_tag` but using an event instead of a switch tag (see below for details).